Nassau County Child Custody Lawyer

 Child custody decisions typically fall under two categories:

-- Legal Custody: Legal custody means having the right to make important decisions about your child’s life, including choices related to education, medical care, and religious upbringing.
+- Legal custody: Legal custody means having the right to make important decisions about your child’s life, including choices related to education, medical care, and religious upbringing.
 The court may grant legal custody to one parent (sole legal custody) or to both parents (joint legal custody).

-- Physical Custody: Physical custody sets where the child lives each day.
+- Physical custody: Physical custody sets where the child lives each day.
 A parent with physical custody will have the child live with them most of the time, while the other parent may receive visitation rights or a shared parenting schedule.
 Sometimes the court awards joint physical custody, giving both parents significant time with the child.

 Courts may award joint legal custody to both parents, allowing each to take part in important decisions for the child’s life.
 Joint physical custody, which involves splitting equal time between homes, is less common in New York.